Skip to main content

 JIRA logo

-Jira is a project management tool that helps plan and track tasks across every team.
-It can also track issues for your entire software development lifecycle.
+Jira is a project management tool to plan and track tasks across every team.
 The Jira bug tracking template helps with project management and bug reporting.

 Features:

-• Boards provide a visual way to categorize, prioritize, and track issues and bugs.
+• Boards visually categorize, prioritize, and track bugs and issues.

-• Timelines ensure that bug reporting and tracking align with project timelines.
+• Timelines ensure bug reporting and tracking stay aligned with project schedules.

-• The bug tracking template captures and documents identified bugs in one place.
+• A bug tracking template captures and documents identified issues in one place.

-• Integrate Jenkins with Jira and remotely trigger builds in TeamCity to track issue fixes.
+• Connect Jira with Jenkins to remotely trigger builds in TeamCity for efficient issue resolution.

 3. Bugzilla